Swartz Foundation

 • American Friends of Latet Humanitarian Aid ($500,000 in 2023)

-• American Friends of Maoz-Seal ($2.8 million in 2021)
+• American Friends of MAOZ-SEAL ($2.8 million in 2021)

 • PEF Israel Endowment Funds ($1.88 million in 2023)

-National Jewish Organizations
+National Jewish Organisations

 • United States Holocaust Memorial Museum